-Respiratory Therapy - Albuquerque Campus ONLY N/A Updated The Respiratory Therapy program- Albuquerque campus has updated the program outline, reducing the length of each semester but adding a semester, which increases the length of the program .
-See the following program pages for the updated course descriptions.
-Respiratory Therapy 105 - 108 Updated The Respiratory Therapy program has updated the program outline, reducing the length of each semester but adding a semester, which increases the length of the program .
-See the following program pages for the updated course descriptions.
-Surgical Technology 114 - 116 Updated The Surgical Technology program has minor changes to the program course descriptions.
-See the following program pages for the updated course descriptions.
-Veterinary Technician 120 Corrected The VTT 262 course description has been moved from under the Professional Sequence V to under the Externship sequence.
+Veterinary Technician 120 Corrected The VTT 262 course description has been moved from under the Professional Sequence V to veterinary recrimician 120 Corrected under the Externship sequence.
 Bachelor of Science in Health Care Administration 126-128 Updated Effective with the October 23, 2024 start, the Bachelor of Science in Health Care Administration program has minor changes related to qualifying credits for admission into the program.
 See the following program pages for the updated course descriptions.
 Bachelor of Science in Nursing (RN to BSN) 129 - 131 Updated Effective with the January 3, 2025 start, the RN to BSN program has been updated, increasing the number of credits required for admission into the program while reducing the number of credits earned in the program, which also resulted in a reduction of semesters.
 The overall credits for the bachelor degree program has remained the same.
+Bachelor of Science in Radiologic Sciences 135-137 Updated The Bachelor of Science in Radiologic Sciences program has minor changes for the admissions requirements to the program.
+See the following program pages for the updated information.
+Bachelor of Science in Radiologic Sciences 135-137 Updated The Bachelor of Science in Radiologic Sciences program has minor changes to the program course outline and course descriptions.
+See the following program pages for the updated information.
 Bachelor of Science in Radiologic Sciences 135 - 137 Updated The Bachelor of Science in Radiologic Sciences program has minor changes to the program course outline and course descriptions, and now includes two tracks.
 See the following program pages for the updated information.
 Bachelor of Science in Respiratory Therapy 138-140 Updated The Bachelor of Science in Respiratory Therapy program has minor changes to the program course outline and course descriptions, and now includes two tracks.
 See the following program pages for the updated information.
 Bachelor of Science in Respiratory Therapy 138-140 Corrected The RES 450 course and EDU 450 course descriptions have been corrected.
+Bachelor of Science in Respiratory Therapy 138-140 Updated The Bachelor of Science in Respiratory Therapy program has minor changes to the program course outline and course descriptions.
+See the following program pages for the updated information.
 Master of Science in Organizational Leadership - Health Care Administration and Public Health Administration Specialization 141 - 148 Updated The Master of Science in Organizational Leadership program (both specializations) have minor changes to the course prerequisites.
 See the following program pages for the updated course descriptions.